 Notable progress is being made this year in the field of religious education.
-In the Primary Department there is a full equipment of teachers, including several trained kindergartners, under the general direction of Mrs. C. E. Burton.
+In the Primary Department there is a full equip-ment of teachers, including several trained kindergartners, under the general direction of Mrs. C. E. Burton.
 One of the newest additions to the teaching force is Miss Elizabeth Rockwell, of 40 Deepdene Road, who is in charge of one of the classes of beginners.
-In the Intermediate Department, among the recent acquisitions to the teaching staff are Mrs. L. M. Kelley and Miss Margaret Lat-shaw.
+In the Intermediate Department, among the recent acquisitions to the teaching staff are Mrs. L. M. Kelley and Miss Margaret Latshaw.
 In the Senior Department, George Smart continues his class every Sunday morning at his home, where the interest is sustained.
-The basis of study this quarter is Lord Charnwood's "Life of Abraham Lincoln," and the special debate scheduled for tomorrow is "Is Poverty or Wealth a Greater Handicap to a Boy?"
+The basis of study this quarter is Lord Charnwood's "Life of Abraham Lincoln," and the special debate scheduled for coln," and the special debate scheduled for tomorrow is "Is Poverty or Wealth a Great-er Handicap to a Boy?"
 On Sunday, October 26, part of the time will be given to a comparison of Lincoln and Roosevelt as the 27th is Roosevelt's birthday.
 There are altogether over 30 persons engaged in the administration of the Junior Church and Church School-all volunteers!